Davografie/Transversal/README.md

 Change the media folder in the .env file to the directory where you saved this folder, appended with `/media`.

+***Broken** (WIP): A Flux.1-dev model is required for the text-to-image generator to work.
+Create a folder to save your models and set the model path in your .env file.
+In the model folder, in a subfolder `unet`, put the Flux.1-dev `.guff`-file named `model.guff`.*

 ### build the server
 Navigate to the project root folder in terminal.
 On Windows you can first go to the root folder, right-click and click "Open in Terminal".
 ```